What service firm owners miss when they can't see project finances until after the engagement closes

 The dashboard makes the question "how are our projects performing right now?" answerable in seconds.
 That accessibility changes how often the question gets asked and how quickly problems surface.

+The $12,000 loss was not inevitable.
+The overrun, scope creep, and staffing decisions that eroded margin all occurred while the project was active.
+Each was a decision point.
+They passed without anyone knowing there was a choice to make because the financial picture was unclear until the project closed.
 Managing projects without real-time financial visibility is like driving using only the rear-view mirror.
 You see where you have been with perfect clarity.
 You see where you are going, not at all.

 The project that just lost $12,000 did not have to lose $12,000.
 The budget overrun, scope creep, and staffing decisions that eroded margins all occurred while the project was active.
 Each represented a moment when a different choice was possible.